Educating Brentwood was formed in early 2012 following discussions about changes in the educational landscape in

 I am a full time Christian, mum and wife, and a part-time voluntary associate worker for a local Christian charity.
 I am actively involved in the life of my church.
 Most of my school days were spent very happily in local Brentwood schools – St Thomas’ C of E Junior followed by Hedley Walter Comprehensive – which inspired me to become a teacher myself.
 I taught in primary schools both locally and further afield before changing direction and completing an HND in bookbinding and design.
 I also worked as a bookseller for a while before starting a family.
 I served as a governor at Holly Trees Junior School, which was a valuable way to maintain my involvement with local education.

-I have an 9 year old son who very much enjoys attending a local junior school.
+I have a 10 year old son who very much enjoys attending a local junior school.
 Since he started school I have taken an active role, serving as a regular parent helper in his infant school and now as an occasional helper in his junior school.

 I have been a secondary school teacher in Essex since 1994.
 I am a parent of three locally educated children and a Brentwood resident.

 Richard has lived in Brentwood since 1990 starting as a Senior Lecturer in the Education Department at Anglia Higher Education College in Sawyers Hall Lane.
 He has three children, the youngest educated at The Holly Trees Primary School.
 Richard became a Parent Governor and served as Chair of Governors for seven years, involved in the merging of the Infants and Juniors and the move to the new site in 2003.
 Richard was then a governor at Sawyers Hall College and was been pleased to observe a high-quality and caring process of phased transfer for young people to Shenfield High School in advance of the closure in August 2012.
 He has been inspired by the Learning Partnership in Brentwood in which the secondary schools met to collaborate and, for example, enabled sixth formers to benefit from a wider choice of subjects to fit their needs.